ron2015schmitt/Mathematiques-old/doc/vprint.md

 ```

+The output from the above two lines of code is:

 ![stylesexample](displaycolorsexample.png)

 * _The Style class checks to see whether or not to actually use colors, as described in the previous sub-section_

+**TO DO**:  bespoke styles

 ## Customizing the format and colors